Krasnokutskii/LayoutCheck/README.md

 # LayoutCheck
 This app helps understand how layout works.
 Visual format and Anchors
-## Tools to implement the project
+## Tools to implemented in project
   - translatesAutoresizingMaskIntoConstraints
-  -addSubview()
+  - addSubview()
   - NSLayoutConstraint.constraints(withVisualFormat:)

  ## Project Screen Shots
 <img src="Screen1.png" width="200">

 ## More features soon
-I won't add any faatures here, I'll use this project as playground for exploring layout even deeper.
+I won't add any features here, I'll use this project as playground for exploring layout even deeper.

 ## Conclusion
 It was interesting project which helped me to understand how layout works.